OHIO-ECT/Lab-Notebook-Cheat-Sheet/README.md

 - **Secure Shell (SSH)** - Secure Shell (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.
 Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.
 SSH provides a secure channel over an unsecured network by using a client–server architecture, connecting an SSH client application with an SSH server.
 The protocol specification distinguishes between two major versions, referred to as SSH-1 and SSH-2.
 The standard TCP port for SSH is 22.
 SSH is generally used to access Unix-like operating systems, but it can also be used on Microsoft Windows.
 Windows 10 uses OpenSSH as its default SSH client and SSH server.

+- **Router** - A router is a networking device that forwards data packets between computer networks.
+Routers perform the traffic directing functions on the Internet.
+Packets are typically forwarded from one router to another router through the networks that constitute an internetwork (e.g. the Internet) until it reaches its destination host.